SusFrac/ChatGPT-Multiplayer/README.md

 5 Set up a public port on your ip and with 55555 as the port.

-6 In the client put your public ip (You can find it on https://whatismyipaddress.com/ and remember to turn off your vpn if you are using one) (Not safe)
+6 In the client put your public ip (You can find it on https://whatismyipaddress.com/ and remember to turn off your vpn if you are using one)

+Do not share the client.py publicly only to people who you trust or you can get a domain